 One of the most influential inventions in printing was the Gutenberg Press in 1454.
 This allowed for the mass production of books and pamphlets and changed how they were distributed.
 It made books and pamphlets cheaper and more accessible to wider audiences.

-The greatest inventions of all time are those that have changed the world for better or worse.
+The most significant inventions of all time have changed the world for better or worse.
 These creations often happen by accident, but their impact is undeniable, and they’ve made our lives easier in some form or another.
 From electricity to cars to smartphones- these “accidents” have helped shape human life as we know it today.
 Which invention would you say has had a more significant impact on society?